 And when the Opera House is booked, we move to the state theatre – we just went to see the Beauty and the Beast premier on the 16th of March (not to miss out on!) and we bought the tickets to Moscow’s magnificent Ballet.
 Oh, and Patty Smith, the godmother of punk is here in April!

-More often than not, when deciding where to eat out, people turn to guidebooks and end up in just-another-overly-hyped bar in the city center, when this place has so much more to offer.
+More often than not, when deciding where to eat out, people turn to guidebooks and end up in a just-another-overly-hyped bar in the city centre, when this place has so much more to offer.
 To be completely honest, when we scouted for our family home and looked up real estate info, we took into consideration the proximity of schools, hospitals, and the overall atmosphere of the area.
 Sydney is known for its diverse network of suburbs, which give it a unique, international character.
-And no, you don’t have to go that far from the center to experience this cultural diversity.
+And no, you don’t have to go that far from the centre to experience this cultural diversity.

-Left of the George’s River bank, Cabramatta (or Cabra, as we local’s refer to it) boasts its delicious Vietnamese foodie culture and background.
+Left of the George’s Riverbank, Cabramatta (or Cabra, as we local’s refer to it) boasts its delicious Vietnamese foodie culture and background.
 On the other hand, if you’re craving for something a little more European, you can head a bit north to Leichhardt and get a taste of one of the finest Italian dishes, get a sip of the strongest espresso, and shop on a piazza – all without having hop on a 24-hour flight to the west.
-However, if you’re looking to indulge yourself in something ‘local’, The Rocks, the oldest suburb, offers a wide range of refined restaurants all serving fresh sea specialties.
+However, if you’re looking to indulge yourself in something ‘local’, The Rocks, the oldest suburb, offers a wide range of refined restaurants all serving fresh sea specialities.

 Something about those beaches…